tffarhad/hugoplate/exampleSite/content/english/about/_index.md

 ---
-title: Hey, I am John Doe!
+title: Hey, I am Farhad Hossen
 meta_title: About
 description: this is meta description
 image: /images/avatar.png
 draft: false
 ---
+Hello this is farhad hossen.